Artificial Intelligence in FDA regulations: compliance and challenges

 Machine learning consists of techniques that enable AI algorithms to enhance their performance on a task by learning from data.
 [1]

-The topic of artificial intelligence at the FDA is of such importance that the organization has created a digital health and artificial intelligence glossary as an educational tool to promote the consistent use of terminology related to digital health and AI among the FDA and other interested parties.
+The topic of artificial intelligence at the FDA is of such importance that the organization has created a digital health and artificial intelligence glossary as an educational tool to promote the consistent use of terminology related to digital health as well as AI among the FDA and other interested parties.
 [2]

 How is the FDA considering the regulation of medical devices using AI and ML?

-As artificial intelligence (AI) and machine learning (ML) continue transforming healthcare, the U.S. Food and Drug Administration (FDA) is actively developing regulatory frameworks to ensure the safety, effectiveness, and transparency of AI-driven medical devices.
+As artificial intelligence (AI) and machine learning (ML) continue transforming healthcare, the U.S. Food and Drug Administration is actively developing regulatory frameworks to ensure the safety, effectiveness, and transparency of AI-driven medical devices.
 These devices undergo evaluation through established premarket pathways, including premarket clearance (510(k)), De Novo classification, and premarket approval.
 Depending on the risk level, modifications to AI-enabled software as a medical device (SaMD) may also require premarket review.
+There is no doubt that artificial intelligence in FDA is an important area.

 Challenges in regulating AI/ML medical devices

-Traditional FDA regulatory models were not designed for the dynamic nature of AI and ML, which continuously learn and evolve.
+Traditional FDA regulatory models were not designed for the dynamic nature of AI and also ML, which continuously learn and evolve.
 As these technologies advance, regulatory approaches must also adapt to maintain patient safety and device effectiveness.
-Many AI/ML-driven medical device modifications require premarket review, leading the FDA to explore new oversight frameworks to address these challenges.
+Moreover, many AI/ML-driven medical device modifications require premarket review, leading the FDA to explore new oversight frameworks to address these challenges.
 [3]

 Key FDA Actions in AI/ML Regulation

-To address regulatory challenges in AI/ML-based medical devices, the FDA has implemented several key initiatives to enhance guidance and transparency:
+To address regulatory challenges in AI/ML-based medical devices, the FDA has implemented several key initiatives to enhance guidance and transparency.
+Artificial intelligence in FDA:

 • April 2, 2019: Released the discussion paper Proposed Regulatory Framework for Modifications to AI/ML-Based Software as a Medical Device (SaMD), outlining potential approaches for premarket review of AI/ML software modifications.